storacha/RFC/rfc/indexing-design.md

 ## Index Query

-A client can query indexed information by specific attributes, and can filter retrieved query results.
+A client can query indexed information by looking up multihashes that are specified in the sharded dag index.
+These include the dag root, dag shards, and slices (blocks) within shards.
+Results can be filtered to only allow results for a specific audiance.

-The queryable attributes are as follows.
-- Site: This lets the query ask for results where data is stored at specified site(s), i.e. query can specify "where site in [X]".
-- Shard: This lets the query ask for results for a specific shard, i.e. query can specify "where shard in [S]".
-- Slice: This lets the query ask for a specific block of data, identified my multihash with a result being the byte range within a shard containing the block of data.

-Query results can be filtered to select only results that the user has access to, or for data supplied by specific data providers.

 ### Query Specification

 ```
 results = Query(
-    multihash="bafy...",
+    multihash=["bafy...", ..],
     match = {
         subject=[myID, myAlternateID],
     })